-The burner is shipped with fuel pump set for one-pipe operation.
+The burner is shipped with a single-stage fuel pump set for one-pipe operation.
 For one-pipe systems, the oil supply pipe is connected to the inlet tap on the pump.
-A one-pipe system should only be used where there is gravity oil flow to the pump and the pipe is not run at any point above the oil level in the tank.
+A one-pipe system should only be used where there is gravity oil flow to the pump or there is no more than 8 ft. of vertical lift (or 6 in.
+Hg) from the oil tank to the fuel pump.

 - 1 Connect the inlet pipe to the pump inlet.
-Start the burner. - 2 Set the primary burner control for continuous operation during purging. - 3 Turn the bleed valve one turn counterclockwise. - 4 Bleed the unit until all air bubbles disappear.
-NOTE - Hurried bleeding will prevent the unit from operating properly. - 5 Tighten the bleed valve securely.
+Start the burner. - 2 Turn the bleed valve one turn counterclockwise. - 3 Bleed the unit until all air bubbles disappear.

+NOTE Hurried bleeding will prevent the unit from operating properly. - 4 If necessary, put GeniSysTM primary control into its 4-minute pump priming mode.
+Refer to table 10. - 5 Tighten the bleed valve securely.

-Two-Pipe Systems
+Two-Pipe Systems (Figure 13)